-The most recently held Special Districts Election was on May 16th, 2017.
-In that election, the Colestin Rural Fire District Board had two four-year positions open.
-Both incumbents were re-elected.
+The most recently held Special Districts Election was in May 2019.
+In that election, the Colestin Rural Fire District Board had three four-year positions open (Pos.

-For official election results, see the Jackson County Elections Office website's Election page.

-Our next election for the CRFD Board is May 21, 2019.
-Three positions (Pos.
 3, Pos.
 4, & Pos.
+5).
+All three incumbents were re-elected.

+For official election results, see the Jackson County Elections Office website's Election page.

-5) will be open for election.
-(All positions are now four-year terms.)
-All of our incumbents for these seats will be running again.
+Our next election for the CRFD Board is May 18, 2021.
+Two positions (Pos.
+1 and Pos.
+2) will be open for election.
+All positions are now four-year terms.
+Both incumbents will be running again.

 Board Elections - General Info: